Sveto Pismo

-"'Sveto Pismo" (The Holy Book) is a song by Croatian pop singer Jelena Rozga.
+"'Sveto Pismo" (The Holy Scripture) is a song by Croatian pop singer Jelena Rozga.
 It was written by Vjekoslava Huljić, arranged by Tonči Huljić and produced by Darko Dimitrov and Željko Joksimović.
 It was released as a single through Croatia Records on 27 January 2020 along with an accompanying music video directed by Dario Radusin.
 Musically, "Sveto Pismo" is a pop ballad, sung from the perspective of a woman who is wondering whether love is enough for a relationship to be maintained.
 Commercially, the song achieved moderate success in Croatia, peaking at number five on the HR Top 40.
 The music video for the song is watched 4.3 million times as of May 2022.

 Background and composition

 "Sveto Pismo" was written by Vjekoslava Huljić, arranged by Tonči Huljić and produced by Darko Dimitrov and Željko Joksimović.
 It was released almost a year after the singer's last single since she did not want to rush through the process.
 Lyrically, the song poses the question of whether "love is enough" for a relationship to survive the "problems and temptations or is something more necessary".
 Musically, "Sveto Pismo" is similar to songs from the beginning of the singer's career.